openly-retro/stellaris-machine-robot-expansion/mre_code_tools/docs/source/planets_districts.rst

 Virtual Reality Server
 ----------------------

-Available for the Mechanical origin (Utopia)
+**Available for the Mechanical origin (Utopia)**

 The Virtual Reality server converts pops into planetary trade value by way of virtualisation.
 Additionally, the planet has districts for boosting empire-wide amenities, entertainment, and other bonuses.

+- Primary District: Produces Trade
+- Secondary districts: Research, Unity, Amenities